Equatorial Guinea entry requirements for Israel passport holders

 Hotel booking or invitation letter

-Carry a hotel confirmation or a letter from your host in Equatorial Guinea.
-Immigration may ask where you are staying, especially if you arrive without a pre-booked hotel.Recommended
+Have a hotel reservation or a letter of invitation from your host in Equatorial Guinea.
+Immigration may ask for it at the border, especially if you arrive without a pre-arranged tour.Recommended

 Proof of funds